John W. McCormack: Ascension to House leadership

 When Sam Rayburn became Speaker in 1940, he backed McCormack for majority leader, a key factor in McCormack's victory over Clifton A. Woodrum.
 For the next 21 years, McCormack was the second-ranking Democrat in the House; he served as majority leader with Rayburn as Speaker when Democrats had the majority (1939–1947, 1951–1953, 1955–1961), and as minority whip with Rayburn as minority leader when the Republicans controlled the House (1947–1949, 1953–1955).

 Always staunch in his opposition to both Communism and Fascism, he played a key role in extending the military draft, just before the attack on Pearl Harbor, when isolationist sentiment and opposition to U.S. involvement in World War II were still strong.

+In March 1946, McCormack spoke at a rally of 20,000 participants in Madison Square Garden, protesting against Britain's recent reversal of its pro-Zionist policies in Mandatory Palestine.
+McCormack accused Britain of using its Empire"against those stoned survivors, whom Hitler did not quite succeed in exterminating."

 He was chairman of the Select Committee on Astronautics and Space Exploration in the 85th Congress (1957 to 1959).
 In that role, he introduced and secured passage of the bill that created the National Aeronautics and Space Administration (NASA).

+McCormack voted in favor of the Civil Rights Act of 1957, and voted in favor of the initial House resolution for the Civil Rights Act of 1960 on March 24, 1960, but did not vote on the Senate amendment to the bill on April 21, 1960.